ilios/user-guide/courses-and-sessions/courses/visualizations.md

 ![download cofirmation](../../images/course_visualizations/download_confirmation.png)

+The following fields are included in the output ...

+* Percentage (of total instructional time)
+* Course Objective (text value of course objective)
+* Competencies (domains - left blank if not mapped)
+* Sessions (list of all sessions mapped to the course objective listed)
+* Minutes (of total instructional time)

 # Session Types

 The Session Types visualization is laid out horizontally rather than in a pie chart like the Objectives visualization in the section above.
 In the example below, I am hovering over a specific Session Type to review the usage specific of that session type in this particular course.